Editor's Note: This post has been updated for accuracy and comprehensiveness on May 18, 2020

 1. Understand each salesperson’s “Why”

 Do you ever wonder why employee engagement always hovers around 30%?
-This is because by in large, most people just aren’t that engaged in their work, or the work their organization is doing.
+By in large, most people just aren’t that engaged in their work, or the work their organization is doing.
 You might have the best company mission ever, but there is still a good chance that your people still don’t truly care enough to be actively engaged.
 Do you know one thing everybody cares a great deal about?
 Themselves.
-They likely care about themselves more than they do your company, or even your clients, although they may not say it out loud.
+They likely care about themselves more than they do your company, or even your clients, although they may not dare say it out loud.

 The National Institute of Mental Health sponsored a survey of almost 8,000 students from 48 colleges.
 78% of students said their first goal in life was “finding a purpose and meaning” versus 16% of students that said making a lot of money was most important to them.
 If you want to get your sales team’s maximum discretionary effort, dig deep to either understand, or help them understand, their why in life.
 Then commit to helping them fulfill their purpose and see what type of engagement, commitment, and sales results they achieve.

 Ultimately how much gets sold, or how little gets sold, falls on your shoulders as sales manager.
 Reverting to Angelou’s advice, it is up to you to change the situation — help the sales person improve and develop, recast them to a new role, or if necessary let them go.
 If none of those options seem feasible, then it is up to you to change your attitude, but certainly don’t complain.